-▶ Auto Lets the BIOS automatically detect the type of fan installed and sets the optimal control mode.
+➤ Auto Lets the BIOS automatically detect the type of fan installed and sets the optimal control mode.
 (Default)

-▶ Voltage▶ PWMPWM mode is recommended for a 4-pin fan.
+▶ Voltage Voltage mode is recommended for a 3-pin fan.▶ PWM PWM mode is recommended for a 4-pin fan.

 → Fan Stop